Wife, mother, grandmother

 My doctor told me about IBRANCE, a first-line treatment option for postmenopausal women with HR+/HER2- metastatic breast cancer, taken in combination with letrozole—which is an aromatase inhibitor.
 My doctor told my husband and me about the benefits and the risks, including the serious and common side effects like low white blood cell counts, infections, and nausea.
 John did the research on IBRANCE for me, since I had learned my lesson on looking up information on the Internet.
 I knew I had to have faith in my treatment plan and hope for the best.

-The nurse told me that Pfizer has a program called Co-Pay One Savings Program to help those who are eligible, commercially insured, and need help with their co-pay.
+The nurse told me about the Pfizer Oncology Together Co-Pay Savings Card to help those who are eligible, commercially insured, and need help with their co-pay.
 After contacting them, the process to determine eligibility was underway, and my co-pay is manageable.
 As for my experience on IBRANCE, today, I can say my oncologist and I are pleased with the results.
 I’ve experienced side effects, including some hair loss, mouth sores, hot flashes, pain in my lower extremities, a small rash, tiredness, indigestion, and my white blood cell count has been lower than normal at times, but I have worked with my doctor to help manage some of my side effects.
 My dosage was reduced and I'm doing my best to be as strong as possible.
 This is all just my experience, and others’ could be different.

 Focusing On The Good